34 London Road is the home of Flair Afro Cosmetics, a well-stocked hair and beauty shop of over a quarter-century’s standing.

 - Croydon Advertiser, 3 March 1995, page 8, viewed on microfilm at Croydon Local Studies Library.

-- The Croydon Advertiser article is available online, dated 4 April 2012.
+- The Croydon Advertiser article is available at the Internet Archive, dated 4 April 2012.
 Local resident Palma Black tells me that part of the reason for people travelling so far to shop on London Road is that “there are practically no Black hair shops south of West Croydon!
 I know women from across the south east that make regular journeys to West Croydon for the sole purpose of buying these products.” (via email, October 2012).